 The lack of interpretability remains a key barrier to the adoption of deep models in many applications.
 In this work, we explicitly regularize deep models so human users might step through the process behind their predictions in little time.
 Specifically, we train deep time-series models so their class-probability predictions have high accuracy while being closely modeled by decision trees with few nodes.
 Using intuitive toy examples as well as medical tasks for treating sepsis and HIV, we demonstrate that this new tree regularization yields models that are easier for humans to simulate than simpler L1 or L2 penalties without sacrificing predictive power.

 Mike Wu, Michael C. Hughes, Sonali Parbhoo, Maurizio Zazzi, Volker Roth, Finale Doshi-Velez.
 NeurIPS 2017 TIML Workshop (spotlight).
-AAAI 2018 (paper) (spotlight)
+AAAI 2018 (paper) (spotlight).

 Predicting intervention onset in the ICU with switching statespace models